ppy/osu-wiki/wiki/Tournaments/MWC/2018/4K/en.md

 | Grand Finals | AE, P, Q |

 **Winning conditions:**
-    - In Group Stage, you need to win 4 beatmaps to win a match.
-(Best-of-7)
+    - In Group Stage, you need to win 5 beatmaps to win a match.
-    - In the Round of 16 and the Quarterfinals, you need to win 5 beatmaps to win a match.
 (Best-of-9)
-    - In Semifinals, you need to win 6 beatmaps to win a match.
+    - In the Round of 16 and the Quarterfinals, you need to win 6 beatmaps to win a match.
 (Best-of-11)
-    - In the **Finals and Grand Finals**, you need to win 7 beatmaps to win a match.
+    - In Semifinals, **Finals and Grand Finals**, you need to win 7 beatmaps to win a match.
 (Best-of-13)

 ### Match Instructions